deardeer/JND-in-Charts/README.md

 - pse: [float] estimated Point of Subjective Equality

-## "rawdata" folder //the raw data collected for each trial, for each chart type, the raw data sorted by user, in file name formate of "userid.csv"
+## "rawdata" folder

+the raw data collected for each trial, for each chart type, the raw data sorted by user, in file name formate of "userid.csv"

 	- bar/*.csv
 	- bubble/*.csv